icukovic/gingerbill.org-source/content/article/2021-02-01-the-essence-of-programming.md

 ## Essentially Ordered Aspects

 In a [previous article](https://www.gingerbill.org/article/2020/05/31/progamming-pragmatist-proverbs/) of mine, I state that "Programming is a tool to solve problems that you have in the domain of computers".
 At the essence of everything to do with programming, it is using and building tools with computers.
-My honest belief is that studying the concept of a tool itself and its essentially ordered aspects will aid the use into correctly structuring our thinking about how we build tools in general.
+My honest belief is that studying the concept of a tool itself and its essentially ordered aspects[^schema] will aid the use into correctly structuring our thinking about how we build tools in general.

 The fundamental aspects of a tool are: